 What is a Core Sample?

 Core Samples are necessary in most cases as they inform a roofer of how many layers you have on your roof, and what materials have been used.
-Core Sampling is a destructive test that involves cutting and removing a small sample of the roof layers until the structural deck is reached.
+Core Sampling is a constructive test that involves cutting and removing a small sample of the roof layers until the structural deck is reached.
 There are many reasons as to why a roofer will request a core sample to be taken; read on to learn why!

 (Check out this example of a core sample taken from a roof in Union City, New Jersey!)